ash/raku-course/essentials/strings/code-interpolation/index.md

 ## Variables again

-One of the application of this method is to help to disambiguate situations when a variable must be followed by a text that can be wrongly understood as the continuation of the name of the variable.
+One of the applications of this method is to help to disambiguate situations when a variable must be followed by a text that can be wrongly understood as the continuation of the variable’s name.
 To prevent that, use curly braces to enclose the variable:

 ```raku
 my $how-many = 5;